Seven Unhealthy Coping Mechanisms That Are Keeping You From Moving Forward

 3. Alcohol use and other substances

-Using alcohol is one of the most common negative coping mechanisms that will keep someone from moving forward, and can cause a person serious problems.
+Using alcohol is one of the most common negative coping mechanisms that will keep someone from moving forward, and can cause a person serious problems in the long run, including relationship troubles or health issues.
 You may find that alcohol keeps you from feeling the pain or lightens your stress load, but this effect is not only temporary but incredibly unhealthy.
 Excessive use can damage your health and lead to addiction, overdose, and worsened symptoms of depressive or anxiety disorders.
 Some people may also use other substances, such as illicit drugs, to cope with trauma.
 All of which will not resolve the underlying issues, but can lead to serious mental and physical health problems

 4. Running away